cbg-ethz/ConsensusFixer/README.md

  - Position-wise statistics about the alignment and a list of deletions, `--stats`

 ### ISSUES:
-Please open an issue on github or write me a [mail](https://github.com/armintoepfer/ConsensusFixer/blob/master/README.md#contact)
+Please open an issue on github

 - - -